 Two local men plead guilty to burglaries after 15-month probe

 Jan.
-11—WOBURN — Two men from Methuen and Lawrence pleaded guilty to committing a series of burglaries and break-ins in both Massachusetts and New Hampshire, authorities said,
+13—WOBURN — Two men from Methuen and Lawrence pleaded guilty to committing a series of burglaries and break-ins in both Massachusetts and New Hampshire, authorities said,

 Gabriel Estuardo Rojas, 28, of Methuen, and Manuel Jose Lopez, 24, of Lawrence, pleaded guilty to multiple charges in connection with seven burglaries and break-ins that occurred between Nov.
 22, 2019 and Jan.
 27, 2020, across 11 communities in Massachusetts and New Hampshire, according to a statement released by Middlesex District Attorney Marian Ryan.